 Should you really do everything you can to completely avoid this hormone?
 Or is the real key to optimum internal function and sex drive all about moderating estrogen levels as opposed to completely eradicating them?

 It turns out – it’s actually the latter.
 You need estrogen for important functions like bone maintenance and repair in conjunction with other vital elements like the suppression of excess body fat.
 NBC News Site.
 (2015, November 3).
 Men need ‘female’ hormone for sex drive, fat control: study.
 Retrieved from https://www.nbcnews.com/healthmain/men-need-female-hormone-sex-drive-fat-control-study-8C11132419 This obviously means that you don’t want it gone altogether.

 So how do you actually control your estrogen count and ensure that it doesn’t affect your sex life as well as your ability to maintain lean muscle mass and basically live your life in as manly a state as possible?

 Read on to find out more!

-Ensuring estrogen doesn’t override your system is all about maximising your testosterone levels – there are numerous ways in which you can do this, and it’s likely going to take a combination of several elements to optimise your test levels on the whole.
+Ensuring estrogen doesn’t override your system is all about maximizing your testosterone levels – there are numerous ways in which you can do this, and it’s likely going to take a combination of several elements to optimize your test levels on the whole.

-Some changes can be implemented immediately to swing the balance back in your favour, whereas other aspects will need to be sourced externally via your nutrient intake and supplements.
+Some changes can be implemented immediately to swing the balance back in your favor, whereas other aspects will need to be sourced externally via your nutrient intake and supplements.

 There is a wide array of testosterone boosters available on the market to help increase your natural levels, thus ensuring that estrogen can’t prevail as the dominant hormone.
 However, there are many ineffective test boosters out there.